egberts/tls-ca-manage/README.md

 "ROOT All The Things!"

-Designed to make CA PEM files correctly in the fewest steps possible with the fewest errors possible.
+Designed to make CA PEM files correctly in the fewest steps possible.

 Beats EasyRSA.
 Beats all online CA providers.
 Definitely beats using OpenSSL directly.